 There’s a power to kindness and it seems to have some emotional contagion to it as well.

 When you’re driving by the toll booth and you choose to pay for the person behind you, it seems to bring a smile to their face.
 Something about that act was contagious.
 They then feel a bit more inspired to be kind and generous as the day goes on.

-Being a bit kinder doesn’t have to take much effort.
-Have you ever noticed how smiling is also contagious.
-Even a simple act of smiling is practicing kindness.
+Being a bit kinder doesn’t have to take much effort and it feels good.
+Have you ever noticed how smiling is also contagious?
+Even the simple act of smiling is practicing kindness.

 The wonderful thing about kindness is that it’s portable and it’s free.
 We can do it anywhere and anytime.

-Consider all the moments of the day when that self-critic arises telling you that you’re not good enough, or that you’ll never get ahead, or something is wrong with you.
-This is a moment of difficulty and if you heard someone talk to your friend that way, you might move in and comfort your friend.
+Consider all the moments of the day when your self-critic arises telling you that you’re not good enough, or that you’ll never get ahead, or something is wrong with you.
+This is a moment of difficulty, and if you heard someone talk to a friend so critically, you might move in and to comfort them.
 That would be an act of kindness.

 We can practice this self-kindness or self-compassion in four steps:

-- Recognize the critic is there and this is a tough moment
+- Recognize the critic is present and this is a tough moment

 - Understand that life gives us all kinds of difficult moments and that this is a common human experience.

 - Ask yourself what you need.
 Is it to feel loved, to be at ease, or maybe to accept yourself just as you are?